Helping busy Millennials make smarter purchases so they can feel confident while saving time

 Customer Journey Map

-I created a customer journey map that would allow me to analyze a shopper's experience at each stage of the task.
-By doing this, I'll be able to identify key moments and issues that need to be focused on to improve the experience.
+I created a customer journey map that would allow me to analyze a user's experience at each stage of a task.
+By doing this, I'll be able to identify opportunities for improvement.

 A customer journey map is a visualization of the process that a user goes through in order to accomplish a task while using a product.
 It’s an excellent tool used to understand and address customer needs and pain points throughout the journey.

-After conducting usability testing with the 3 target users I interviewed, they experienced issues with the checkout process and parcel tracking.
+After conducting usability testing with the 3 target users I interviewed, they experienced issues during the checkout process and parcel tracking.